Elizabeth Vincan

 Research Overview

 Elizabeth completed her PhD at the University of Melbourne in 1995.
 Her experimental work, conducted at Fairfield Infectious Diseases Hospital, identified and characterised novel macrophage tropic HIV isolates.
 Her postdoctorals at the Baker Institute and Peter MacCallum Cancer Centre led to a keen interest in signal transduction and her lab's research focus: the Wnt signalling pathway in cancer.
-She is internationally recognised as an expert in Wnt signalling and was the convenor of the first international Wnt meeting, and the first EMBO workshop, to be held in Australia.
-She has attracted numerous grants and awards to fund her research.
+She is internationally recognised as an expert in Wnt signalling and was the convenor of the first international Wnt meeting, and the first EMBO workshop, held in Australia (Cable Beach, Broome, 2014).
+Her research team has attracted numerous competitive grants and awards, with almost continuous NHMRC funding since 2009.

 Staff

-• Professor Elizabeth Vincan, Senior Medical Scientist & Laboratory Head
+• Professor Elizabeth Vincan, Clinical Scientist & Laboratory Head

 • Dr Bang Manh Tran, Research Fellow